 Things to do at Shitlakhet

-Nayalap organises a long list of activities for their guests with an aim to soak them in Himalayan goodness as well as orient them with the rich historical and cultural heritage of the surroundings.
+Nayalap organizes a long list of activities for their guests with an aim to soak them in Himalayan goodness as well as orient them with the rich historical and cultural heritage of the surroundings.
 Even though we stayed for a longish 4 days, we just could try out some very few of what they had to offer.
 We requested Tanuja and Anindya to plan the itinerary for us.
-We are so glad we did that; otherwise we would have been rather lost!
+We are so glad we did that; otherwise, we would have been rather lost!

 Village-walk